YiranWuu/CS304-SP20-WCSCDB/README.md

-Wellesley Computer Science Career DataBase (WCSCDB) is a centralized database of alumni profiles and interview tips for the Wellesley CS community.
+Wellesley Computer Science Career DataBase (WCSCDB) is a forum-like web-app that allows for uploads and exchanges of of alumni profiles, interview tips, and career resources for the Wellesley CS community.